 A game that landed on my doorstep this spring was a relaunch from the toy/game industry guru, Tim Walsh.
 Knowing my affinity for games, Tim sent me a copy of his game BLURT! which arrived just in time for one of my many game nights.
-This particular game night was a little different since I had invited a lot of newbies and instead of making the selections myself I let the group choose.
-From a table stacked with fifty of my favorite games guests chose a nice mix of the classics and somewhat-unknowns like BLURT!
-While one party-goer did express concern for the children pictured on the back of the box, I assured them that Tim said it was a entertaining game for all ages, so a group of rowdy 20-30 somethings fit the bill.
+While one party-goer did express concern for the children pictured on the back of the box, I assured them that Tim said it was a entertaining game for all ages, so a group of rowdy family/friends fit the bill.

 One thing that is absolutely essential for a successful game-night offering is easy to communicate directions and it took about a minute to explain how to play BLURT! before we dove in.
 The premise is so easy – in fact, it almost seems too easy.
 A player reads a quick definition and the first person to guess the word moves forward a certain number of spaces.
 Well, even with quick definitions like “a person living in total solitude by choice” there was a flood of answers – right and wrong – all within a half second of each other.
 (The correct answer is “hermit.”)
 The quick, all-play nature of the game really went over well and I can only imagine it plays just as nicely with a group of kids and teens.
 BLURT! includes directions for a more advanced play but also words for junior players ages 7-9.